 LESLIE: OK.
-Let’s welcome Donna from North Carolina with some squeaking floors.
+Let’s welcome Donna from North Carolina who is asking are squeaky floors unsafe.
 What’s going on?

 DONNA: We have a 13-year-old home in Raleigh, North Carolina, which was purchased as new construction.
 We have squeaky floors – wood floors – primarily in the kitchen, in front of the sink.
 Originally, we – there were shims placed between the joists to even the floor after we moved in.
 But after a first frost, there were raised areas of flooring, particularly in the kitchen.
 And some of the shims were removed to even the floors once again.

 Currently, we’re selling our house and my concern is that when the purchaser employs a home inspector, that the squeaky floors would be so obvious that we would need to resolve the problem.
 And I wondered what you would suggest we do.